thorj/laek101f/_book/01-lecture1.md

 #> [1] 2 3 4
 ```

 Be careful!
-If you reuse variable names the pre-existing object will be overwrriten with the new object.
+If you reuse variable names the pre-existing object will be overwritten with the new object.

 ```r